-- Complete the minimum number of credit hours designated for the chosen degree program. - Satisfy all program requirements including completion of courses for the chosen degree and specialization(s). - Achieve the minimum CGPA designated for the chosen degree program. - Pay all tuition and fees and fulfill all other administrative obligations to the University of North America.
+- Complete the minimum number of credit hours designated for the chosen degree program. - Satisfy all program requirements including completion of the required number of elective course credits for the chosen degree. - Achieve the minimum CGPA designated for the chosen degree program. - Complete the Pre-Graduation Education and Career form. - Pay all tuition and fees and fulfill all other administrative obligations to the University of North America.